SureshMaibam/privacy-policy/README.md

 <h2>Compliance Statement</h2>
 <p>
-This Privacy Policy complies with Google Play Developer Policy and AdMob Program Policies.
+This Privacy Policy is provided to comply with Google Play Developer Policy and AdMob Program Policies.
 </p>

 </body>
 </html>